SHODŌ EYE SET

 will these work on hooded eyes?

-yes. roughly 25% of community members specifically mention using the shodō eye set on hooded eyes with great results. the tapered tips on all three brushes allow precise color placement in limited lid space, and the wispy bristle ends blend without dragging on the skin. shodo 00 and shodo 02 are mentioned most often for navigating smaller or hooded lid areas.
+roughly 40% of community members specifically mention using the shodō eye set on hooded or mature eyes with positive results. the tapered tips on all three brushes allow for precise color placement in limited lid space, and the wispy bristle ends help diffuse shadow without dragging. community members with hooded eyes frequently highlight shodo 00 and shodo 02 as especially effective for navigating smaller areas.

 can i do a full eye look with just this set?

-many community members say yes. around 60% report using only these three brushes for a complete eye look. shodo 00 works well for an all-over wash of color on the lid, shodo 02 handles detail work like the outer corner and lower lash line, and shodo 03 covers crease blending and broader diffusion. some community members still reach for a separate dense brush when they want to pack on shimmer.
+about 60% of community members say the shodō eye set covers all their eye makeup needs. shodo 00 works well for an all-over wash of color on the lid, shodo 02 handles detail work like the outer corner and lower lash line, and shodo 03 is frequently used for crease blending. many community members note they stopped reaching for other brushes after getting comfortable with this set.

-do these work with cream or liquid eyeshadows?
+do these brushes work with cream eyeshadows or just powders?